 Rumors that Apple might enable satellite communication for the iPhone 13 recently attracted a lot of attention.
 Now a leaker has spoken out again and sheds more light on the matter.

-At the end of August, the Apple analyst claimed in a letter to investors that Apple would introduce satellite communication support through a customized chip with the "iPhone 13".
-While other analysts quickly doubted this claim, Mark Gurman once again confirmed Apple's plan in this regard. writes Gurman said in his latest newsletter, “Power On,” that satellite communications might be included, but only for mobile phones “in select markets.”
+At the end of August, the Apple analyst claimed in a letter to investors that Apple would introduce satellite communication support through a custom chip with the iPhone 13.
+While other analysts quickly disputed this claim, Mark Gurman once again confirmed Apple's plan in this regard. writes Gurman in his latest newsletter “Power On” that satellite communications could be included but only for mobile phones “in select markets.”

 iPhone with satellite communication could trigger revolt among telephone providers

 In addition, the function is only used as an emergency measure function, i.e. only when there is no cellular coverage.
-Gurman stresses that the feature will not mean that satellite calls can be made anywhere without a cellular connection, because that would "spark a revolt among the phone providers that Apple relies on."
-Even though this service will not be available immediately, Apple is apparently interested in enabling more satellite communications in the future and plans to "deploy its own set of satellites to transmit data to devices."
-However, this plan is probably still years away.
-Are you looking for new MagSafe accessories from Apple?
+Gurman emphasizes that the feature will not result in satellite calls being made anywhere without a cellular connection, as that would "spark a revolt among the phone companies that Apple relies on."
+While this service won't be available immediately, Apple is apparently interested in enabling more satellite communications in the future and plans to "deploy its own array of satellites to transmit data to devices."
+However, this plan is likely years away.
+Looking for new MagSafe accessories from Apple?
 Then take a look at AmazonThere you will find Apple's MagSafe chargers, power adapters, cases and the external battery at a discount.
 In addition, we have dozens of other recommendations in our storefront, including from Nomad, Anker and Pitaka – enjoy browsing.
 (Image: rendersbyian)